Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-3/README.md

 To iterate on the previous exercises we will start with the same starting point.
 Use the following command to create the starting point:

+!NOTE Podman Desktop users need to change the image to `localhost/app:v1` in the manifest.yaml file.

 ```shell
 kubectl apply -f exercises/part-3/manifest.yaml
 ```